-United shares fall after backlash over dragged passenger
+United Shares Fall After Backlash Over Dragged Passenger

-United Continental Holdings Inc shares fell nearly 4 percent on Tuesday after a worldwide backlash erupted against the carrier over a passenger who was dragged off one of its U.S. flights.
+United Continental Holdings Inc shares fell as much as 4.4 percent on Tuesday after a worldwide backlash erupted over a passenger who was dragged off one of the carrier's overbooked U.S. flights.

 Continue Reading Below

-Video footage of a man who appeared to be Asian being snatched from his seat, his limp body pulled from the passenger cabin of United Airlines Flight 3411, sparked an outcry on Monday when the footage went viral.
+Video showing a man who appeared to be Asian being snatched from his seat, his limp body pulled from the passenger cabin of United Airlines Flight 3411, sparked an outcry on Monday when the footage went viral.

 On Chinese social media, the incident attracted the attention of more than 340 million users on the Weibo platform by Tuesday morning.

+In a letter circulated to employees on Monday and seen by Reuters, United Chief Executive Oscar Munoz declined to apologize for the rough manner in which the passenger was handled, instead expressing regret that "this situation arose" and telling staff that "there are lessons we can learn from this experience."

+"While I deeply regret this situation arose, I also emphatically stand behind all of you, and I want to commend you for continuing to go above and beyond to ensure we fly right."

-Much of the backlash centered on whether the man would have faced the same treatment if his ethnic background had been different.
+Much of the adverse response centered on whether the man would have faced the same treatment if his ethnic background had been different.

 According to Tyler Bridges, a passenger who was on board the flight from Chicago to Louisville, Kentucky, the man who was dragged off before takeoff said repeatedly that he was being discriminated against because he was Chinese.